 Dissatisfaction with the upper arm stems from the presence of excess skin and fat.
 Loose skin on the upper arms can occur with aging and significant weight loss.
 Arm lift, also known as brachioplasty, is the surgery to remove excess skin of the arm.
 To achieve optimal contour, both excess fat and skin must be addressed.
 Excess fat is reduced by either weight loss with a healthy diet and exercise or liposuction (need link to liposuction).
 However, significant excess skin typically requires excision.
+See before and after arm lift surgery.

 What is arm lift surgery?